13 Relationship Statistics [New 2024 Data]

 • The majority of teenagers are not sexually active.
 This is due to the age group from 13 – 19 years old.

-4.3) Statistics on how do teenagers date and act in relationship
+How teenagers date and act in a relationship

 • Diving into Dating: 35% of teens aged 13-17 have tried dating, both casual and serious.
 Interestingly, 8% found their partners online, while 25% met in person.